Prudence Penny

-Prudence Penny was a pen name used by women home economics writers and editors in various Hearst newspapers in America, starting in the 1920s.
+Prudence Penny was a pen name used by women home economics writers and editors - and one man - in various Hearst newspapers in America, starting in the 1920s.

 Under the pseudonym, the writer would write regular newspaper columns where she shared recipes (often emphasizing frugality), answered reader letters, gave advice for the home, and offered local cooking demonstrations.
 Some of them also hosted radio presentations, and wrote and edited cookbooks.
 Mabelle Burbridge, one of the first to write under the "Prudence Penny" byline, replied to 70,000 letters from readers in her first year.

 "Prudence Penny" also starred as "Herself" in several films, most notably in Penny Wisdom which won an Academy Award in 1938 for best short subject.

 "Come to Prudence with confidence!
 Your letter is not departmentalized, rubber stamped, or form-letter-answered.
 If you have never received a letter from Prudence Penny, you have a sweet experience before you!"